activus-d/outreachy-blog-post-and-wagtail-drafts/manage-redirects.md

 Keep in mind a redirect will only be initiated if the page is not found.
 It will not be applied to existing pages (200) which will resolve on your site.
 ```

-> Discuss with mentors on how what exactly the search term for a redirect is.
+> Discuss with mentors on what exactly the search term for a redirect is.
 Are users searching with the _Redirect from_ pattern or otherwise?
-Make sure to discuss with mentors how to maintain consistency when using the terms _interface_ and _screens_.
+Make sure to discuss with the mentors on how to maintain consistency when using the terms _interface_ and _screens_.